stitchdata/docs/_replication/replication-scheduling/advanced-scheduling-using-cron-expressions.md

     content: |
       Using Advanced Scheduling, you can:

       1. **Run reports on specified days**.
-For example: You need reports for a 9:00AM meeting you have every Wednesday.
-You could create a replication schedule that runs a replication job on Tuesday nights at midnight, which would ensure fresh data is available on Wednesday morning when you need it.
-Reports could be scheduled to run at 7:00AM, giving you time before your meeting to review the data and resolve replication issues, should any arise.
+Using Advanced Scheduling, you can create a replication schedule that ensures reports for a weekly 9:00AM meeting are up-to-date.

-      2. **Whitelist hours for starting data extractions.** For example: You know that your production database is under heavy load from 1:00PM to 5:00PM.
-To avoid adding additional load, you can create a schedule that prevents extractions from starting during this time. **Note**: An extraction may run over into "blackout" hours as the Advanced Scheduler only controls the times jobs **start**.
+      2. **Whitelist hours for starting data extractions.** For example: Scheduling replication during off-peak hours will reduce load on your production database.

+         **Note**: An extraction may run over into "blackout" hours as the Advanced Scheduler only controls the times jobs **start**.
 [See the Limitations section for more info](#limitations).

       3. **Reduce your row usage**.
 Only scheduling data extractions when you need them can not only reduce load on data sources and your destination, it can reduce your overall row usage in Stitch.

-      4. **Reduce the re-replication of data.** Because replication scheduling applies to all selected tables in an integration, tables using Full Table Replication will replicate in full each time a replication job runs.
+      4. **Reduce the re-replication of data.** Because replication scheduling applies to all selected tables in an integration, tables using [Full Table Replication]({{ link.replication.full-table | prepend: site.baseurl }}) will replicate in full each time a replication job runs.
 Reducing the number of replication jobs overall will decrease the number of times the same record is replicated.

   - title: "Access to Advanced Scheduling"
     anchor: "access-advanced-scheduling"